maallaard/planar-bridge/README.md

 request rate of this program.

-With that being said, Planar Bridge and its developers accept absolutely zero responsibility regarding incidents that breach WotC's, Scryfall's, and Planar Bridge's terms and conditions. **USE AT YOUR OWN RISK!!!**
+With that being said, Planar Bridge and its developers accept absolutely zero responsibility regarding incidents that breach WotC's, Scryfall's, and/or Planar Bridge's terms and conditions. **USE AT YOUR OWN RISK!!!**

 ## Credits

-Logo based on design made by [Lorc](https://lorcblog.blogspot.com/).
+Logo based on 'Portal' design made by [Lorc](https://lorcblog.blogspot.com/).

 ## License